 The Software Licensing and Master Services Agreements Blog addressed this issue in a blog post this past week, summarizing an op-ed piece written by Chris Dowse and Ben Galison, which advises that software companies take the following steps in this economy: 1) create a positive customer experience; 2) understand customer usage; and 3) deliver business value, not technical service.

-Another option right now may be to offer a discounted price in exchange for the customer signing up for a longer term than just the usual one year period.
-Customers may be able to better justify the expense if they receive a discount and can lock in a single price for the contract over a longer period of time than just a single year.
+Another option right now may be to offer a discounted price in exchange for the customer signing up for a longer term than just the usual one-year period.
+Customers may be able to better justify the expense if they receive a discount and can lock in a single price for the contract over a longer period than just a single year.